jow-/nlbwmon/README.md

 ### nlbwmon

-*NOTE: an init script and config file is provided for lede, allowing these settings to be configured via uci.
+*NOTE: an init script and config file is provided for lede, allowing these settings to be configured via uci or via /etc/config.
 Just take a look at /etc/config/nlbwmon.*

 <dl>
 <dt>-i sec</dt>